Sickle cell diseaseSickle cell anemia

 Other Medical Complications

 New and better treatments for sickle cell disease are prolonging life and improving its quality.
 As recently as 1973, the average lifespan for people with sickle cell disease was only 14 years.
-Today, life expectancy for these patients can reach 50 years and beyond.
+Today, life expectancy for these people can reach 50 years and beyond.
 Women with sickle cell usually live longer than their male counterparts.

 The damage of sickle cell disease occurs because of the logjam that sickle cells cause in the capillaries.
 Sickle cell disease slows the flow of blood and reduces the supply of oxygen to various tissues.
 Not only does pain occur when body tissues are damaged by lack of oxygen, but serious and even life-threatening complications can result from severe or prolonged oxygen deprivation.

 Children with sickle cell disease are very susceptible to infections, mostly because their damaged spleens are unable to protect the body from bacteria.
 Signs of impaired lung function may occur even in very early years.
-Because children with sickle cell disease are living longer, older patients are now facing medical problems related to the long-term adverse effects of the disease process.
+Because children with sickle cell disease are living longer, older people are now facing medical problems related to the long-term adverse effects of the disease process.
 The most serious dangers are acute chest syndrome, long-term damage to major organs, stroke, and complications during pregnancy.

 Blood tests can determine whether an individual has sickle cell trait or sickle cell disease.